Interested in trying our FREE 7-day healthy diet plan? Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 How often should you drink smoothies?

 Smoothies may form part of a balanced diet, but be sure to focus on lower sugar fruits, emphasising fresh or frozen produce.
 Include one or more sources of protein like yogurt, kefir or milk, as well as healthy fats from nuts, seeds or avocado.
 Both adults and children should consume smoothies no more than one portion per day.

 You may also be interested in:

-This article was published on 23rd April 2020 by registered nutritionist Kerry Torrens.
+This article was reviewed on 4th November 2021 by Registered Nutritionist Kerry Torrens.

 Kerry Torrens BSc.
 (Hons) PgCert MBANT is a registered nutritionist with a postgraduate diploma in personalised nutrition & nutritional therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.